MWR-CyberSec/PXEThief/README.md

 ## Limitations

-Proxy support for HTTP requests - Currently only configurable in code.
-Proxy support can be enabled on line 35 and the address of the proxy set on line 693 of `pxethief.py`.
-Planning to move this to 'settings.ini' in the next update to the code base
+* Proxy support for HTTP requests - Currently only configurable in code.
+Proxy support can be enabled on line 35 of `pxethief.py` and the address of the proxy can be set on line 693 of `pxethief.py`.
+I am planning to move this to 'settings.ini' in the next update to the code base
-HTTPS and mutual TLS support - Not implemented at the moment.
+* HTTPS and mutual TLS support - Not implemented at the moment.
 Can use an intercepting proxy to handle this though, which works well in my experience; to do this, you will need to configure a proxy as mentioned above
-Linux support - PXEThief currently uses `pywin32` in order to utilise some built-in Windows cryptography functions.
-This is not available on Linux, since the Windows API is not available on Linux :P The Scapy code, however, is fully functional on Linux, but you will need to patch out (at least) the include of `win32crypt` to get this to run
+* Linux support - PXEThief currently makes use of `pywin32` in order to utilise some built-in Windows cryptography functions.
+This is not available on Linux, since the Windows cryptogrphy APIs are not available on Linux :P The Scapy code in `pxethief.py`, however, is fully functional on Linux, but you will need to patch out (at least) the include of `win32crypt` to get it to run under Linux

 ## Proof of Concept note

-Expect to run into issues with error handling with this tool; there are subtle nuances with everything in ConfigMgr and while I have improved the error handling substantially in preparation for the release, this is in no way complete.
+Expect to run into issues with error handling with this tool; there are subtle nuances with everything in ConfigMgr and while I have improved the error handling substantially in preparation for the tool's release, this is in no way complete.
 If there are edge cases that fail, make a detailed issue or fix it and make a pull request :) I'll review these to see where reasonable improvements can be made.
 Read the code/watch the talk and understand what is going on if you are going to run it in a production environment.
 Keep in mind the licensing terms - i.e. use of the tool is at your own risk.

 ## Related work

-[Identifying and retrieving credentials from SCCM/MECM Task Sequences](https://www.mwrcybersec.com/research_items/identifying-and-retrieving-credentials-from-sccm-mecm-task-sequences) - The references in this post are very useful in getting an understanding of where offensive SCCM research is going at the moment
+[Identifying and retrieving credentials from SCCM/MECM Task Sequences](https://www.mwrcybersec.com/research_items/identifying-and-retrieving-credentials-from-sccm-mecm-task-sequences) - In this post, I explain the entire flow of how ConfigMgr policies are found, downloaded and decrypted after a valid OSD certificate is obtained.
+I also want to highlight the first two references in this post as they show very interesting offensive SCCM research that is ongoing at the moment.

 ## Author Credit